joric/supraland/README.md

 ## License

-This project is public domain, feel free to copy, sell and modify, but ask [David Münnich](http://www.david-m.org) and [Supra Games Community](https://github.com/supragamescommunity).
+This project is public domain, feel free to copy, sell and modify.
+See project wiki for details.

 ## References